Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p1.md

 hint: See PEP 668 for the detailed specification.
 ```

-this just means you need to use a virtual environment. the only way around it is using pipx, which, well, I don't use or recommend.
+this just means you need to use a virtual environment.
+The only way around it is using pipx, which, well, I don't use or recommend.